richdost/minds-machines-sf/Whats_In_Your_Predix_Space.md

 We provisionned a Predix Analytics framework service instance in your team space.
 It is already configured with the client created in your 'MMEurope-uaa' UAA instance.
 If you want to use analytics from Predix Catalog, you can see the [documentation here](https://docs.predix.io/en-US/content/service/analytics_services/analytics_framework/get-started).

-### MMEurope-intelligentMapping

-GE Energy Connections provides a mapping service on Predix: Intelligent Mapping that stores the location and properties of static assets.

-We created an Intelligent Mapping service instance in your team space and ingested GIS GeoJSON data from ESB into this instance.
-You can find the original [ESB data here](https://github.com/PredixDev/minds-machines-europe/tree/GIS_geojson_data/Electrification%20Challenge/Grid%20GIS%20Dataset).

-You can find the Intelligent Mapping service API [documentation here](https://sw-intelligent-mapping.github.io/smallworld-mapping-services/#MappingServices/IMSapis.htm%3FTocPath%3DGetting%2520started%2520with%2520Intelligent%2520Mapping%2520and%2520Dynamic%2520Mapping%2520services%7C_____8).

-**NB:** 'x-subtenant-id' or 'subtenantId' is the same id that your intelligent Mapping service ZoneId.

 ### MMSanFrancisco_timeseries_heatPump